The Surgical Setting

 What will the surgical setting look like?

 In the past, surgery may have meant a lengthy hospital stay to recover.
-With modern medical advances, people now have several options, depending on the diagnosis and type of surgery required:
+With modern medical advances, people now have several choices, depending on the diagnosis and type of surgery needed.

-Some of the more intensive surgeries still require you to stay overnight or longer in a hospital setting.
-This allows clinical staff to monitor your recovery and ensures immediate medical attention in case of complications.
+Some of the more intensive surgeries still need you to stay overnight or longer in a hospital setting.
+This allows clinical staff to monitor your recovery and to make sure that you get immediate medical attention in case of complications.

 Ambulatory surgery.
 Ambulatory surgery, also called outpatient surgery, is done without admitting the patient to the hospital.
-The surgery may be done in the outpatient section of the hospital, in an outpatient surgical center, or in a doctor's office.
+The surgery may be done in the outpatient section of the hospital, in an outpatient surgical center, or in a healthcare provider's office.

 Specialty surgery centers.
 Certain medical specialties, such as ophthalmology, may be located in their own office settings, away from the hospital.
 These specialty centers are comprehensive in their care, including offering outpatient surgery.
 Most outpatient centers are affiliated with hospitals, where you can be admitted if necessary after surgery.